cocoon sandbox

 out, err := sb.Exec(ctx, "cat", "/tmp/state") // sessions & memory intact

 Hibernate snapshots the VM and stops it in one atomic step — nothing the guest does can fall between the snapshot point and the stop.
 The handle stays valid: the first call that reaches the guest restores the VM (adding roughly a restore’s latency, tens of milliseconds on bare metal).
 The TTL keeps running — a hibernated sandbox is still reaped at its deadline, so claim with a WithTimeout that covers the idle period.
-When to hibernate is your policy; the node only provides the transition.
+When to hibernate is your policy; the node only provides the transition — unless the deployment opts into idle_hibernate_seconds (see deploy), which hibernates idle claims automatically with the same transparent wake.

 Forking